-In addition to all of the events, info, and knowledge available through the Transfer Student Center, LSA offers unparalleled resources to help you build your educational foundation.
+In addition to all of the events, info, and knowledge available through the Transfer Student Center, LSA offers unparalleled resources to help you make a strong transition, build your educational foundation, and join the active transfer student community.
 The transfer student resources below are offered in addition to college resources available to all students.

 UROP's Changing Gears is designed for community college transfer students.
 Students in the program become a part of an ongoing research project in their field of interest and work alongside U-M faculty and scholars on groundbreaking research.
 Students learn valuable academic skills, applying these skills to their research projects, academics, and future career opportunities while receiving academic credit or compensation for their efforts.